junxit/us-congress-bills-114/metadata.md

 - 2016-03-21 — Placed on the Union Calendar, Calendar No. 351.
 - 2016-03-21 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 114-459, Part I.
 - 2016-03-21 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 114-459, Part I.
+- 2016-03-22 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2016-03-22 — Considered as unfinished business. (consideration: CR H1534-1535)
+- 2016-03-22 — Considered under suspension of the rules. (consideration: CR H1528-1531)
+- 2016-03-22 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4336.
+- 2016-03-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-03-22 — Mr. Miller (FL) moved to suspend the rules and pass the bill, as amended.
+- 2016-03-22 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 385 - 0 (Roll no. 135). (text: CR H1528)
+- 2016-03-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 385 - 0 (Roll no. 135).(text: CR H1528)
+- 2016-03-22 — The title of the measure was amended.
+Agreed to without objection.